swcarpentry/collaborative-lesson-development/notes.md

     -   Quick review of reverse instructional design.
     -   But describe forward (since that's comprehension order).

-## 7) Publish each lesson periodically, and give people credit when you do.
+## 7) Publish periodically and recognition contributions

 Similar to publishing software, lessons should have releases of fixed content